Questing Beast: Medieval literature

-The account from Post-Vulgate Suite du Merlin, which was taken up by Thomas Malory for his seminal Le Morte d'Arthur, has the Beast appear to the young King Arthur after he has had an affair with his half-sister Morgause and begotten Mordred (they did not know that they were related when the incestuous act occurred).
-Arthur sees the beast drinking from a pool just after he wakes from a disturbing dream that foretells Mordred's destruction of the realm.
-He is then approached by King Pellinore, who confides that it is his family quest to hunt the beast.
-Merlin reveals that the Beast had been born of a human woman, a princess who lusted after her own brother.
+The actual Questing Beast story, originally from Post-Vulgate Suite du Merlin (Merlin Continuation), has the creature appear to the young King Arthur after he has had an affair with his half-sister Morgause and begotten Mordred (they did not know that they were related when the incestuous act occurred).
+Arthur sees it drinking from a pool just after he wakes from a disturbing dream that foretells Mordred's destruction of the realm.
+He is then approached by King Pellinore, who confides that it is his family quest to hunt the Beast.
+Merlin reveals that the monster had been born of a human woman, a princess who lusted after her own brother.
 She slept with a devil who had promised to make the boy love her, but the devil manipulated her into accusing her brother of rape.
 Their father had the brother torn apart by dogs as punishment.
-Before he died, however, he prophesied that his sister would give birth to an abomination that would make the same sounds as the pack of dogs that were about to kill him.
-Later on in the Post-Vulgate, the Prose Tristan, and the sections of Malory based on those works, Saracen knight Palamedes hunts the Beast.
+Before he died, he prophesied that his sister would give birth to an abomination that would make the same sounds as the pack of dogs that were about to kill him.

+In the Post-Vulgate Merlin Continuation and Queste de Saint Grail (Quest for the Holy Grail), the Prose Tristan, and in Thomas Malory's Le Morte d'Arthur, Saracen knight Palamedes hunts the Questing Beast.
 It is at first a futile venture, much like his love for Tristan's paramour Iseult, offering him nothing but hardship.
-But his conversion to Christianity allows Palamedes relief from his endless worldly pursuits, and he finally slays the creature during the Grail Quest after he, Percival, and Galahad have chased it into a lake.
-The Beast's story can be interpreted as a symbol of the incest, violence and chaos that eventually destroys Arthur's kingdom.
+However, the conversion to Christianity allows Palamedes relief from his endless worldly pursuits, and he finally slays the Beast during the Grail Quest after he, Perceval, and Galahad have chased it into a lake.
+The Questing Beast story in the Post-Vulgate can be interpreted as a symbol of the incest, violence and chaos that eventually destroys Arthur's kingdom.
+Scholars also offered some other and different interpretations for Malory's version of the story.

+(PV M) While he was thinking, he listened and heard a great barking of dogs, who were making as much noise as if they were thirty or forty and seemed to be coming toward him; he thought they were his greyhounds, so he raised his head and began to look in the direction from which he heard them coming.
+In a short time he saw coming a very large beast, the most bizarre of form ever seen, as strange of body as of conformation and as strange inside as outside.